zolantris/ValheimMods/src/ValheimRAFT/README.md

 - 3.6.x Adds cannons, hand cannons (item) and turret prefabs.
 - Adds manual standalone turret controls as well as ship controls
 - Adds prefab recipe configs for cannons and walls/floors.
+Allows for setting all recipe ingredients and quantity.
 - Adds wood 2x8 walls (sleek) this will remain until we get new hull assets.
 - Significantly increases speed of rendering ships and entire valheim world with `Experimental_CustomMaxCreatedObjectsPerFrame`.
 This was originally 600 items